IBM/Call-center-EBA/README.md

 4) Run the nodeJS script in the access_token folder by replacing the necessary parameter and the PATH to the generated privatekey

-5) copy the obtained access key and go to <OMS Installation folder>/extensions/isccs/webpages/home and open HomeExtn.js and replace the acess token in LoadEBA function and also provide the login user name name
+5) copy the obtained access key and update the custoer_overrides file in properties folder and place it in "<CallCenter Installation Path>"/properties/

+6) Restart the Application server